Superradiance -- the 2020 Edition: Black hole superradiance in astrophysics

 \subsection{Plasma interactions}

 Already in his PhD thesis, Teukolsky proposed that plasmas could be used as mirrors to trigger superradiant instabilities~\cite{teukolskythesis,Press:1972zz}.
-Because the frequency of amplified radiation is much smaller than the plasma frequency $\omega_p^{-1}$ (cf Eq.~\eqref{plasma_freq}) of the interstellar medium, photons scattered by a BH in vacuum would be reflected by a spherically-symmetric plasma distribution.
+This expectation is based on the fact that the frequency of amplified radiation is much smaller than the plasma frequency $\omega_p^{-1}$ (cf. Eq.~\eqref{plasma_freq}) of the interstellar medium, therefore photons scattered by a BH in vacuum would be reflected by a spherically-symmetric plasma distribution.

-This process was recently analyzed in Ref.~\cite{Pani:2013hpa} (cf. Sec.~\ref{plasma-triggered}).
-If the background is slowly-varying relative to the plasma time scale $\omega_p^{-1}$ and the density gradients are small compared to the gravitational field, then~\cite{Kulsrud:1991jt} the relevant dynamical equation is given by Eq.~\eqref{procaplasma}, which is equivalent to the Proca equation~\eqref{proca} when the plasma is homogeneous.
-In this simple case the plasma frequency $\omega_p$ can be identified with the mass $\mu_V$ of the vector field and all the results discussed for Proca fields around a Kerr BH can be directly applied~\cite{Pani:2013hpa}.
-In a more realistic situation the plasma will have an inhomogeneous distribution due to the local gravitational field near the BH, e.g., the density would peak at a few Schwarzschild radii whereas it would be negligible near the horizon.
-In this case a detailed model for matter distribution is necessary for a quantitative assessment, although preliminary computations show that the frequency and the time scale of the instability are insensitive to local inhomogeneities near the horizon~\cite{Pani:2013hpa}.
+Modelling the plasma effect with the effective Proca equation~\eqref{procaplasma}, Ref.~\cite{Pani:2013hpa} studied plasma-triggered superradiant instabilities in the context of small primordial BHs in the early universe~\cite{Carr:2009jm}.
+In that case the BHs are surrounded by a mean cosmic electron density that depends on the redshift, which translates to a (weakly) time-dependent plasma frequency through Eq.~\eqref{plasma_freq}.
+It was also argued that the same plasma confinment can take place for stellar-origin BHs due to the low plasma frequency of the interstellar medium~\cite{Conlon:2017hhi}.

+However, as mentioned in Sec.~\ref{plasma-triggered} the above studies are based on some strong assumptions, most notably on the validity of the effective Proca equation~\eqref{procaplasma} and on neglecting relativistic and nonlinear effects.
+As recently realized, the correct field equations governing the photon-plasma interaction are different from Proca even at the linear level~\cite{Cannizzaro:2020uap} and, most importantly, nonlinear and relativistic effects (relevant during the development of the superradiant instability) make the plasma transparent, quenching the instability~\cite{Cardoso:2020nst,Blas:2020kaa}.
+It would be interesting to study the problem in its full glory by performing a detailed numerical simultation of the full Maxwell-plasma system.

+Another important limitation concerns the role of the geometry of the accretion flow, since a nonspherical plasma would be less efficient in confining radiation, even at the linear level.
+In particular, a spinning BH drags plasma in its vicinity so that the density profile is expected to be nonspherical.
 As an example of superradiance stimulated amplification in a realistic setting, Ref.~\cite{VanPutten:1999vda} studied superradiant confinement in a toroidal magnetosphere around a Kerr BH, arguing that the repeated amplification of EM (with time scales of the order of the second for stellar-mass BHs) might be a model for periodic $\gamma$-ray bursts.